najmie14/najmie14/readme.md

-# Hi there, I'm Najmie, S.Kom. 👋
+# Hi there, I's Najmie, S.Kom. 👋

 Welcome to my GitHub profile!
-I’m a Bachelor of Computer Science graduate in Business Intelligence with extensive experience in logistics monitoring and administrative operations[cite: 1].
+I’m a Bachelor of Computer Science graduate in Business Intelligence with extensive experience in logistics monitoring and administrative operations.
 Here’s a bit more about me:

 ## 💫 About Me
-- 🌱 **Currently Learning**: Deepening my knowledge in DevOps, Python, and advanced data analytics[cite: 1].
+- 🌱 **Currently Learning**: Deepening my knowledge in DevOps, Python, and advanced data analytics.
-- 🔭 **Current Role**: Freelance - Land Survey & Acquisition Support (Collaborated with PT Blessindo Inti Land (BIL))[cite: 1].
+- 🔭 **Current Role**: Freelance - Land Survey & Acquisition Support (Collaborated with PT Blessindo Inti Land (BIL)).
-- 🎓 **Education**: Bachelor of Computer Science (S.Kom.) in Business Intelligence from Raharja University[cite: 1].
+- 🎓 **Education**: Bachelor of Computer Science (S.Kom.) in Business Intelligence from Raharja University.
 - 💼 **Previous Experiences**: Admin, Monitoring, and Call Center at PT.
-Asia Pasifik Logistik, plus logistics and survey experience[cite: 1].
+Asia Pasifik Logistik, plus logistics and survey experience.
-- ⚡ **Fun Fact**: Always ready to adapt and drive operational efficiency through data and technology[cite: 1].
+- ⚡ **Fun Fact**: Always ready to adapt and drive operational efficiency through data and technology.

 ## 🛠️ Skills and Tools
 ![Python](https://img.shields.io/badge/-Python-05122A?style=flat&logo=python)